The Gatekeeping Expert's Dilemma

 So far we have ignored the no-gambling constraint, $d_i \ge (d_{i+1} - \pi^R)/2$.
 In the example above, this was without loss.
 When is this justified?
 From \zcref{lem:no-gambling-const}, the no-gambling constraint is irrelevant when the lower bound of the support $\Xl$ is sufficiently high.
 Under a uniform partition, the no-gambling constraint $d_i \ge (d_{i+1}-\pi^R)/2$ simplifies to $d_i+\pi^{R}\ge\Delta$.
 If $\Xl \ge \pi^R$, then $\Delta\le 2\pi^R$ alone guarantees that $d_i+\pi^R-\Delta \ge \Xl+\pi^R - 2\pi^R\ge 0$ for all $d_i\in [\Xl,\Xh)$.
 Thus $\Xl \ge \pi^R$ suffices to ensure the optimality of the uniform partition.

-When $\Xl < \pi^R$, however, the no-gambling constraint may bind, and the optimal partition may no longer be uniform.
+When $\Xl < \pi^R$, the no-gambling constraint may bind, and the optimal partition may no longer be uniform.
 When the realizations of $X$ are small, the manager's incentive to inflate the report is strong, so the auditor must provide more information to ensure an acceptable report.

-In this scenario, the problem \eqref{eq:optimal-partition-prob-uniform} becomes an infinite-dimensional, nonlinear optimization problem with linear constraints.
+In this scenario, the problem \eqref{eq:optimal-partition-prob-uniform} becomes an infinite-dimensional, nonlinear optimization problem.
 Unlike the uniform-partition case, where the problem reduces to selecting an optimal number and length of intervals, we must now consider all possible partitions of the support of $X$.
 Explicit analytical solutions become generally infeasible.
-Nevertheless, for given parameters, it is straightforward to solve the problem by computing the optimal value for each size $N$ of the partition.
-The following example illustrates the solution to the optimal partitioning problem when the no-gambling constraint binds.
+Nevertheless, under the uniform distribution, it is straightforward to solve the problem by computing the optimal value for each size $N$ of the partition.
+The following example illustrates the solution when the no-gambling constraint binds.